-It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common seal for the period 11 September to 27 September 2018, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents executed by means of affixing the Common seal for the period 11 September to 27 September 2018, as detailed in Attachment 1 to Report CJ171-10/18.

 For the period 11 September to 27 September 2018, three documents were executed by affixing the Common Seal.
 A summary is provided below: